Skip to Content

 • Lost Wages: Reimbursement for the income you lost due to the injuries, including past and future earnings, sick leave, vacation days, or benefits.

-• Property Damage: Compensation for the repair or replacement of your damaged vehicle and any personal property inside the vehicle that was affected by the accident.
+• Property Damage: Compensation for repairing or replacing your damaged vehicle and any personal property inside the vehicle that was affected by the accident.

-• Loss of Earning Capacity: If the injuries result in a permanent disability or impairment that reduces your ability to earn a living, you may be entitled to compensation for the loss of future income and earning capacity.
+• Loss of Earning Capacity: If the injuries result in a permanent disability or impairment that reduces your living ability, you may be entitled to compensation for the loss of future income and earning capacity.

 Non-Economic Damages